Rich-Wilkyness/kubernetes/sectionNotes/ExamTips.md

 - `-o wide` - to get IP addresses and nodes
 - `--rm` for temporary containers
 - `--expose` add this to a pod command to create a service for the pod automatically (it creates a ClusterIP service)
+  - `kubectl expose deployment <deploy-name> --name=<name-of-service> --port=6379 --target-port=6379`
 - `kubectl exec ubuntu-sleeper -- whoami` used to see who is running the command in the container
 - `kubectl get pods -l 'team in (shiny, legacy)',env=prod --show-labels`
 - `kubectl get pods -o yaml | grep -C 3 'annotations:'`
 - `cat /etc/*release*` - to see the OS version
+- `-l` is for getting pods with specific labels, while `--labels` is for setting labels on a resource

+# Rollout Commands
+- `k rollout history deploy <deploy-name>`
+- `kubectl annotate <resource-type> <resource-name> update-reason="Updated image to latest version"` or `kubectl annotate deployment nginx kubernetes.io/change-cause="Pick up patch version"`
+  - the `update-reason` only adds an annotation, but not a rollout history note.
+  - this will add the reason to the rollout histories most recent revision
+- `kubectl rollout undo deploy <deploy-name> --to-revision=1`

 #### HUGE `k explain pod.spec`
 - get help for the pod.spec field